Berkay-Akyurt/DSA210_Project/README.md

 * Which Pokémon stats most strongly influence battle outcomes?
 * How do type matchups and move choices affect battle success?
 * Can machine learning models reliably predict battle winners based on Pokémon stats and moves?
 This project will not only improve my understanding of Pokémon mechanics but also demonstrate how data science can be applied to game simulations and strategies.
-I’m excited to dive deeper into the data and see what insights can be uncovered!
+Since I play pokemon from time to time I actually want to use my finding in a real battle to see if I'm more successful in battles.